in , ,

 Rock Hyrax Range

 Hyraxs love to live in groups that range from 10 to as many as 80 members.
-Like prairie dogs, they post a sentry (usually the Daddy) to keep an eye out for danger while the rest find food.
-If the sentry spys danger, he will call a high pitched alarm and they all scurry into their hiding places among the rocks.
+Like prairie dogs, they post a sentry (usually the dad) to keep an eye out for danger while the rest find food.
+If the sentry spies danger, he will call a high-pitched alarm and they all scurry into their hiding places among the rocks.
 This protection works so well that it is rare for one to be eaten by the south Judean wolves.

-Singing is a favorite pastime for Hyraxes.
-They seem to let each other know how they’re feeling and keep in touch with neighboring groups with all kinds of whistles, twitters (think they like computers?), shrieks and growls.
-The Tree Hyraxs of Africa are nocturnal, so they keep all the neighbors awake at night with their squeals and screams!
+Singing is a favorite pastime for hyraxes.
+They seem to let each other know how they’re feeling and keep in touch with neighboring groups with all kinds of whistles, twitters, shrieks, and growls.
+The tree hyrax of Africa is nocturnal, so they keep the neighbors awake at night with their squeals and screams!

 Advertisement Below:

-A mother Hyrax is pregnant for 6-7 months before giving birth to two or three babies.
-Compare that to a rabbit who only takes a month to pop out 4-12 babies!
-Baby Hyraxs are born with their eyes open and lots of fur to protect them.
-They start running around at just an hour old and try out the veggies within a day or two.
-They take over a year to grow up, while a rabbit only takes 6-7 months, but both animals live about the same length of time- about 10-12 years.
+A mother hyrax is pregnant for 6–7 months before giving birth to two or three babies.
+Compare that to a rabbit who only takes a month to pop out 4–12 babies!
+Baby hyraxs are born with their eyes open and lots of fur to protect them.
+They start running around at just an hour old and start munching on veggies within a day or two.
+They take over a year to grow up, while a rabbit only takes 6–7 months, but both animals live about the same length of time — about 10–12 years.

 Hyraxs are a ‘lazy’ bunch.
 They spend about 95% of the time lying around!
 During the day they spend most of the time basking in the sun.
-Even though Hyraxs are mammals, they can’t keep their bodies constantly warm like we do.
-So they get warmer and cooler with the day and night, so lying in the sun helps warm them like a snake.
+Even though hyraxes are mammals, they can’t keep their bodies constantly warm like we do.
+This means they get warmer and cooler with the day and night, so lying in the sun helps warm them, much like what a snake does.

-Not surprisingly, the fossil record shows that before the Flood there were a lot more varieties of Hyraxs.
-It shows that they lived in more places including Europe.
-And (guess what!) some of them were really big, “about the size of a small horse”!!
+Not surprisingly, the fossil record shows that before the Flood there were a lot more varieties of hyraxs.
+We also find their fossils in more places than they live in today, including in Europe.
+And (guess what!) some of them were really big, “about the size of a small horse”!
 Wow, that’s a big furry critter!

 Cheri Fields Lake Michigan profile 2020